garvit3835/how-to-guides/aviator-cli/README.md

 ## Advanced guides

 This is just a quick preview of things you can do with the Aviator CLI.
-Check our our [how to guides](https://docs.aviator.co/aviator-cli/how-to-guides) for more specific use cases:
+Check our our [<mark style="color:blue;">how to guides</mark>](https://docs.aviator.co/aviator-cli/how-to-guides) for more specific use cases:

 * [<mark style="color:blue;">Split and fold branches</mark>](how-to-guides/split-and-fold-pull-requests.md)
 * [<mark style="color:blue;">Adopt a branch that was created without av</mark>](how-to-guides/adopt-a-branch.md)